devupin/allie/README.md

-#allie
+# allie

-allie is a welcome bot written for Slack teams in Python
+allie is a welcome bot written for Slack teams in Python 3.

+## Features

+- Sends a private message to newly joined team member
+- And then sends acknowledgement message to all admins that a new member has been joined

+## Installation

+### System Requirements

+- Python 3 (should work on Python 2 as well, but not tested)

+### Python Requirements
+    pip install -r requirements.txt

+### Instructions

+ - Change `template.txt` as per your requirements.
+Make sure the channel and user IDs are correct.
+ - Create a new bot from Custom Integrations (URL is https://teamname.slack.com/apps/build/custom-integration) and set the API Token as environment variable.
+ - Run `python3 bot.py`
+ - Bonus: use `supervisor.conf` to manage the process.

+## To do

+- [ ] Better log messages
+- [ ] Better error handling

-# License
+## License

 The mighty MIT license.
 Please check `LICENSE` for more details.